Shreveport, Louisiana: Race and ethnicity

 In 2019, the racial and ethnic makeup of Shreveport was 56.9% Black and African American, 36.8% non-Hispanic white, 0.4% American Indian and Alaska Native, 1.7% Asian, 0.1% Native Hawaiian and other Pacific Islander, 0.1% some other race, 1.5% two or more races, and 2.6% Hispanic and Latino American of any race.
 At the 2010 U.S. census, the racial and ethnic composition of the population was 54.70% Black or African American, 41.16% White, 1.0% Native American, 2.0% Asian, 1.2% from some other race and 1.5% from two or more races.
 In 2010, about 6.5% of the population was Hispanic or Latino American of any race.

 Reflecting the decline in North Louisiana's population, the city of Shreveport's racial and ethnic makeup among Hispanic and Latino Americans declined from 2010 yet rebounded from 2019's census estimates.
-At the 2020 census, Shreveport remained a predominantly Black and African American city, with 57.77% of the population identifying as such; non-Hispanic whites slightly declined to 35.26% and multiracial or Americans of another race increased to 3.45% of the population.
+At the 2020 census, Shreveport remained a predominantly Black and African American city, with 55.77% of the population identifying as such; non-Hispanic whites slightly declined to 35.26% and multiracial or Americans of another race increased to 3.45% of the population.
 Data from the 2020 United States census reflected growing trends of Hispanic and Latino, and Asian American population growth nationwide.

 Religion

 Christianity is the city and metropolitan area's dominant religion, being part of the Bible Belt.
-Its residents were predominantly Protestant through the nineteenth century.
-Today, Baptists form the majority of Christians in Shreveport, followed by Methodists and Catholics.
-Many Baptist and Methodist churches are affiliated with Evangelical Protestant denominations, though several are also affiliated with Mainline Protestantism; among Baptists, the Southern Baptist Convention, National Baptist Convention (USA), National Baptist Convention of America, and Full Gospel Baptist Church Fellowship are the largest Protestant Baptist denominations in the city.
+Its residents were predominantly Protestant through the nineteenth century, and today, Baptists form the majority of Christians in Shreveport, followed by Methodists and Roman Catholics.
+Many Baptist and Methodist churches are affiliated with evangelical Protestant denominations, though several are also affiliated with mainline Protestantism; among Baptists, the Southern Baptist Convention, National Baptist Convention (USA), National Baptist Convention of America, and Full Gospel Baptist Church Fellowship are the largest Baptist denominations in the city.
 The Progressive National Baptist Convention is the largest Progressive Baptist group in the area.
 Methodists are mainly affiliates of the African Methodist Episcopal Church or Christian Methodist Episcopal Church, though some also claimed affiliation to the mainline United Methodist Church.
-The Catholic community is primarily served by the Roman Catholic Diocese of Shreveport.
+The Roman Catholic community is primarily served by the Roman Catholic Diocese of Shreveport.

-A large First Baptist Church was once pastored by Monroe E. Dodd, an early radio minister and founder of the former Dodd College for Girls.
-Former Governor Jimmie Davis, also a Shreveport city commissioner, taught history for a year under Dodd's tutelage.
-Other historic large Baptist congregations include Galilee Missionary Baptist, Calvary Baptist, Broadmoor Baptist, Summer Grove Baptist, and Mount Canaan Missionary Baptist Church.
+Of note among its predominantly Baptist population, the First Baptist Church of Shreveport was once pastored by Monroe E. Dodd, founder of the former Dodd College for Girls.
+Former Governor Jimmie Davis, also a Shreveport city commissioner, taught history for a year under Dodd.
+Other historic large Baptist churches include Antioch Baptist, Galilee Missionary Baptist, Calvary Baptist, Broadmoor Baptist, Summer Grove Baptist, and Mount Canaan Missionary Baptist Church.
 Summer Grove Baptist Church was previously pastored by Wayne L. DuBose, a Baptist denominational officer.
-Mount Canaan was previously pastored by Civil Rights icon Dr. Harry Blake, and Galilee was likewise pastored by Dr. E. Edward Jones, another Civil Rights icon.
+Mount Canaan was previously pastored by civil rights era icon Dr. Harry Blake, and Galilee was likewise pastored by Dr. E. Edward Jones, another civil rights icon.